The morning is bitter, hard as only January can be.

-Written for What Pegman Saw, a writing prompt using Google Streetview.
+Written for What Pegman Saw, the prompt that uses Google Streetview as its starting point.
 See here to join in and to read the other stories.
-I saw the statue above the doorway with her blank face and clapsed hands and the rest came from there.